 UK subsidy laws

-It will be helpful once we have clarity from the Government of when the new legislation will be in place, bearing in mind it is still at consultation stage.
+It will be helpful once we have clarity from the Government of when the new legislation will be in place, bearing in mind it is still at the consultation stage.
 Reflecting on the old ‘state aid’ rules, the main principles can look fairly straightforward but their legal application (particularly on complex development side investments) can be extremely complex.
 For now, we are working to old guidance insofar as permitted, until guidance on new rules/legislation is firmly in place.

-Sector wide collaboration towards a common goal
+Sector-wide collaboration towards a common goal

 Peter McDermott, Professor of Construction Management and Procurement in the School of The Built Environment at Salford University